MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/siem.md

 You can work with your security admin to get these details if you don't have them.
 Click **Next**.

 6. Select which data types, **Alerts** and **Activities** you want to export to your SIEM server.
-Use the slider to enable and disable them and then use the **Apply to** dropdown to set filters to send only specific alerts and activities to your SIEM server.
+Use the slider to enable and disable them, by default, everything is selected.
+You can use the **Apply to** dropdown to set filters to send only specific alerts and activities to your SIEM server.
+You can click **Edit and preview results** to check that the filter works as expected.
 Click **Next**.

 7. Copy the token and save it for later.